Financial Position of an Individual or Business

 In the past, these rules and guidelines were contained in the Generally Accepted Accounting Principles (GAAPs).
 GAAPs were applied consistently by all accountants for all businesses, making the accounting information meaningful and comparable by those who understand how accounting information is compiled.
 In Canada, the Canadian Institute of Chartered Accountants (CICA) published a handbook containing these principles.
 CPA Canada was established by CICA and CMA Canada in January 2013.
 It now supports Canadian provincial accounting bodies under the unified CPA banner.

 In 2011, the Canadian GAAP have been replaced by either the International Financial Reporting Standards (IFRS) or the Accounting Standards for Private Enterprises (ASPE) set by the Accounting Standards Board (AcSB) of Canada.
-IFRS are standards for businesses that are publicly traded on the stock exchange whereas the ASPE standards apply to businesses that do not have a public listing.
+IFRS are standards for businesses that are publicly listed and have stocks that are traded on a public stock exchange whereas the ASPE standards apply to private businesses that do not have a public listing and therefore do not have stocks traded on a stock exchange.
 (You will get an overview of different types of business ownership in the next activity).

 Professional accountants need to create financial statements that strictly follow these standards and as a result must have strong familiarity with them.
 Throughout this course, you will come across the standards “in action” as they apply to different accounting statements and functions.